Zabot/icbind/readme.md

 included directory _does not_ have to be inside the main build context, it is copied into the build context at build time

+### Running scripts on the host machine prior to a build
+Add `#run <command>` to run a script on the host machine in the build context before executing the dockerfile